alan-turing-institute/ThermodynamicAnalyticsToolkit/README.md

  * acor (see the userguide for installation instructions)

-Furthermore, for installation from a cloned git repository or a pure source tarball, the following non-standard packages are required for creating the all userguides,
+Furthermore, for installation from a cloned git repository or a pure source tarball, the following non-python packages are required for creating all userguides,

  * doxygen,
  * asciidoc, dblatex